mlblake105/Election_Analysis/README.md

 - The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  - Raymon Anthony Doane received 3.1% of the vote and 11,66 number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-  = Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-## Challenge Overview

-## Challenge Summary